OrdinaryMagician/ibuki_m/README.md

 While you'd usually just hold the trigger and let 'er unload, you can also use quick taps to do single shots.
 Do note that thanks to its cleverly designed gas-operated firing mechanisms, recoil is almost nonexistent, so unload away without fear, you won't miss the target.

-Tap the utility key swaps between available ammo types.
+A tap of the utility key swaps between available ammo types.
 Hold the key to kiss the gun.
 It's a good gun.

 ### Slot 4 - HM416 *[Shotgun]*